JatinKhare/advancesmcusystems/lab3/README.md

 ```
 Reason behind this kind of performance trend:

-So in Lab2 we had this flow of data:
+In Lab2, the data flow looked liek this:

 	128 bits ----- 32  bits ----- 32  bits
  	 (Zynq)         (CDMA)         (BRAM)

-Here we send 128 bits, but the CDMA just trnasfers 32 bits.
-Not a good way to trnasfer, so we increase
+Here we send 128 bits, but the CDMA just transfers 32 bits.
+Not a good way to transfer, so we increase
-the bus width to match that of the Zynq to 128 bits.
+the bus width to match that of the Zynq of 128 bits.

 	128 bits ----- 128 bits ----- 128 bits
  	 (Zynq)         (CDMA)         (BRAM)

-Here the CDMA trnasfers the bits it gets, and the resource utilization is also low as compared to 1024 bits.
+Here the CDMA trnasfers the all the bits it gets from Zynq.

+Now we increase the width further to 1024

 	128 bits ----- 1024 bits ----- 1024 bits
  	 (Zynq)         (CDMA)         (BRAM)

 Here again there is a mismatch.
 Now the CDMA needs to store 8 iterations of Zynq data to transfer once to the  BRAM.
-This is where the trade off comes in.
+This is where we observe the trade off.
 We are sending a large amount of data, but also comsuming time in storing and
-combining it too.
-Sending large data is indeed improving performance, but storing it is not letting it improve by a
+combining it.
+Sending large data is indeed improving the performance, but storing time is not letting it improve by a
 very great amount.
 ```